 Coravin Pivot Wine Preservation System

 It can keep reds or whites fresh for UP TO 4 WEEKS.
-Ideal for those who love sipping different styles and varieties throughout the month without any rush to finish.
+Ideal for the serious wine drinker who loves sipping different styles and varieties without any rush to finish the bottle.

 Gifts for the Outdoorsy and Picnic Lovers